Sherwin-Williams: Notable innovations

-Other Acquisitions
+Other acquisitions

 In 2004, Sherwin-Williams acquired Paint Sundry Brands for $295 million and Duron Inc. for $253 million.

 In June 2007, Sherwin-Williams announced that it had completed an acquisition of M.A.
 Bruder & Sons, a manufacturer and distributor of paints and coatings.

+On July 6, 2011, Sherwin-Williams acquired Leighs Paints, based in Bolton UK, manufacturers of intumescent and high performance industrial coatings.

 On June 4, 2012, Sherwin-Williams acquired Geocel Holdings Corp for an undisclosed amount.
 Sherwin-Williams acquired the Valspar Corporation on March 20, 2016, for $11.3 billion.

 In April 2022, the company announced that it had completed an acquisition of the European industrial coatings business of Sika AG.
-In June 2022, the company agreed to acquire Gross & Perthun GmbH, a Germany-based distributor that primarily manufactures and distributes coatings for the heavy equipment and transportation industries.
+In June 2022, the company agreed to acquire Gross & Perthun GmbH.
+This Germany-based distributor primarily manufactures and distributes coatings for the heavy equipment and transportation industries.

+Sherwin-Williams has created more than 35,000 color names for paint over its history, and as of 2023, it has nearly 200 distinct shades of white classified as either warm or cool.

 Corporate structure

-Founded by Henry Sherwin and Edward Williams in Cleveland in 1866, the company operates through three segments: The Americas Group, Consumer Brands Group, and Performance Coatings Group.
+Founded by Henry Sherwin and Edward Williams in Cleveland in 1866, the company operates through three segments: The Paint Stores Group, Consumer Brands Group, and Performance Coatings Group.

-Americas Group
+Paint Stores Group

-Americas Group was the first section of the company to be established, in 1866.
+Paint Stores Group, formerly the Americas Group, was the first section of the company to be established, in 1866.
 These stores market and sell Sherwin-Williams branded architectural paints and coatings, industrial and marine products, floorcovering, and related equipment and supplies.
-As of the end of 2019, the Americas Group had expanded to 4,758 stores, including more than 135 floorcovering centers.
+As of the end of 2019, Paint Stores Group had expanded to 4,758 stores, including more than 135 floorcovering centers.

 Consumer Brands Group

-The Consumer Brands Group develops, manufactures, and distributes various paints, coatings, and related products, under the brand names of Anthony Angelillo, Bestt Liebco, Cabot, Dupli-Color, Duron, Dutch Boy, Frazee, Geocel, Guangdong Huarun Paints, H&C, HGTV Home, Kool Seal, Krylon, MAB, Martin-Senour, Mautz, Minwax, Pratt & Lambert, Purdy, Ronseal, Thompson's WaterSeal, Uniflex, Valspar, Wattyl, and White Lightning to third party customers in addition to overseeing the operations maintained by The Americas Group.
+The Consumer Brands Group develops, manufactures, and distributes various paints, coatings, and related products, under the brand names of Anthony Angelillo, Bestt Liebco, Cabot, Dupli-Color, Duron, Dutch Boy, Frazee, Geocel, Guangdong Huarun Paints, H&C, HGTV Home, Kool Seal, Krylon, MAB, Martin-Senour, Mautz, Minwax, Pratt & Lambert, Purdy, Ronseal, Thompson's WaterSeal, Uniflex, Valspar, and White Lightning to third party customers in addition to overseeing the operations maintained by the Paint Stores Group.

 On August 28, 2007, Sherwin Williams purchased Columbia Paint & Coatings.
 On July 6, 2011, Sherwin-Williams acquired Leighs Paints, based in Bolton UK, manufacturers of intumescent and high performance industrial coatings.
 In late 2012, Sherwin Williams began the process of purchasing the Comex Group.
 Comex was the 4th largest paint manufacturer in North America.
 After Mexican antitrust regulators voted against the deal twice, Sherwin-Williams bought Comex's US and Canadian divisions for $165 million on September 16, 2013.
 PPG, US-based paint and coating company, acquired Comex's Mexican division for $2.3 billion.
-In March 2016, it was announced that Valspar would be acquired for $9.3 billion U.S. dollars.
+In March 2016, it was announced that Valspar would be acquired for $9.3 billion.
 The merger was finalized 1 June 2017.